robole/vscode-markdown-snippets/README.md

 Alternatively, you can open the Command Palette (`Ctrl+Shift+P`) and run the command "Insert Snippet", which presents you with a list to choose from.

-### 3) How do I add shortcuts for the snippets?
+### 3) How do I add shortcuts for these snippets?

-Run the command `Preferences: Open Settings (UI)` to open the keyboard shortcuts config.
+Run the command `Preferences: Open Keyboard Shortcuts (JSON)` to open the keyboard shortcuts config (*keybindings.json*).
 Add an new object to the array such as this:

 ```JSON
 [